 We have three electric scooters available for hire at £10 per day.
 You can book your electric scooter hire online when you book your tickets.
 We also have four push along wheelchairs that can be hired for free.
 These can be reserved in advance and are available on a first come first served basis.
 Please ask a member of staff in our Gift Shop for help with these.

 We have five disabled toilets on site.
 Found in the main toilet block, the Courtyard café, WildRootz and Hootz House.
 All have an optional raised toilet seat, moveable hand rails as well as an alarm system.

 There is a changing table in the main ladies toilet block, situated at the entrance to our Courtyard Hub.
 Further facilities can be found in the unisex changing area inside the Courtyard Café, Hootz House and in WildRootz.

 Our ducks love being fed!
-Unfortunately, to ensure our ducks are kept healthy, we have a special monitored diet for them and ask that you do not feed them bread.
-You are, however, more than welcome to buy bags of feed for them from the shop.
-Please be warned, they recognise the bags and do like to beg!
+Unfortunately, to ensure our ducks are kept healthy, we have a specially monitored diet for them and ask that you do not feed them bread.
+You are, however, more than welcome to buy bags of feed for them from our Admissions area.

 Yes, we have plenty of outside picnic benches dotted around the site for you to have your lunch.
-If you don’t have time to get your picnic sorted, we have a fantastic Courtyard Café which serves main meals from 11:30am-3pm and tantalising hot and cold treats which are served all day long.
+If you don’t have time to get your picnic sorted our Courtyard Café offers a good selection of takeaway options for you to choose from.